 *I’m thrilled to be partnering today with the historic Italian company Lagostina and their gorgeous line of pans.
-They’ve been designing innovative cookware since 1901 and everything they sell has a lifetime warranty ~ I know you’re going to love them as much as I do!

 The Lagostina large 6 quart stock pot with its drain basket is perfect for a good old fashioned shrimp boil.
 It’s large enough to hold all the ingredients as you layer them in, one at a time, depending on how long they need to cook.

 It starts with making the simple stock.
 Water, beer, seasonings, garlic, and lemon bubble away for a few minutes before adding the onions and potatoes to the pot.